• AI & Money

 The Idea Validation Scorecard

 Before you move on, run your best idea through this simple scorecard.
-Rate each category from 1 to 5 (5 being the best).
+Pay special attention to the final category, Distribution: it’s the one most founders get wrong, and the most critical.

 An idea with a score of 20 or higher is a strong contender.